 Online: Many people use the online EIN application form, called the EIN Assistant, between the hours of 7 a.m. and 10 p.m., Eastern time, Monday through Friday.
 It's best to have the application completed and all the questions answered before you go online, because you will have to begin over if you have to stop to figure out the responses.
 The IRS says:

 - You must complete this application in one session, as you will not be able to save and return at a later time.

 - For security purposes, your session will expire after 15 minutes of inactivity, and you will need to start over.

 To file online, you must meet some qualifications: You must have a valid U.S. ID number (like a social security number),

 When you have completed the form, the information is validated, and you can receive your EIN immediately.
 The online method is available for businesses located in the U.S. or its territories.
 You must have a valid taxpayer identification number before applying online.

-If you search on "apply for EIN" you will find lots of sites that look like they are the IRS.
+If you search online for "apply for EIN" you will find lots of sites that look like they are the IRS, but may in fact be fake EIN application sites.
 They will start you on the application process, but only when you get ready to file will they ask for money.
 Don't waste your time or money.
 The EIN application process is free, relatively painless, and quick.